How Push to eBay Works

 - Product Settings - applies specifically to the selected product.

 This setup is a more powerful way for you to manage your listings.
 Otherwise, you would need to set these things for each individual settings.
 So instead of doing that, you can simply set your Batch Default Settings, and those settings will apply to all of the products in your account.

 Why are my product settings not updating when I change batch level settings?

-In the last question (see above) we discussed the three different levels of settings that can be set for products: Default Settings, Batch Settings, and Product Settings.
+In the last question (see above) we discussed the three different levels of settings that can be set for products: Default Batch Settings, Batch Defaults, and Product Settings.
 These are important to understand for this question.

 Batch settings are applied to products when the products are newly added to the batch.
 If you add a product to a batch, it will "adopt" the parent level settings.
 However, if you then change the batch settings (parent level settings in this case), then the product settings will not change.
 Our system does not update child settings when parent settings are changed.
 This means that you will need to remove the items from the batch, change the batch level settings, then re-add the products to the batch again in order to see the new changes.

 It helps to have consistent products in batches.
 For example, if you are selling watches with a 40% markup, don't put them in the same batches as backpacks that have a 20% markup.
 You want to separate the products out by type, category, and markup.
 That way if you want to change your batch price markup settings, you can do so more easily.

 Can I adjust the product pricing below the MAP pricing that the supplier has set?

 MAP pricing is the "Minimum Advertised Price" that the supplier sets.
 The supplier sometimes sets a minimum allowable sales price in order to prevent unwanted behaviors, such as resellers selling items at very low rates which can sometimes lead to the brand's perceived value being damaged.
 Suppliers and manufacturers are very careful about managing their brands.